-COURSE DESCRIPTIONS: SPECIAL EDUCATION EDSP 200 FOUNDATIONS OF SPECIAL EDUCATION
+COURSE DESCRIPTIONS: SPECIAL EDUCATION

+EDSP 200 FOUNDATIONS OF SPECIAL EDUCATION

 Students learn about the special education program of study.
 Participants begin the development of a special education portfolio.
 Course activities are designed to immerse participants in a beginning understanding of the culture of special education.
 Students work with a family of a child with a disability, consider education from a family and child's perspective, observe in classrooms and learn how to reflect upon what they are seeing, begin reading special education journals, and start to consider what abilities and disabilities are and how they impact everyone's lives.
+Students will develop the ability to identify and meet the needs of all learners including preparation in developing and implementing individualized education programs and behavioral intervention plans, preparation for educating individuals in the least restrictive environment and identifying that environment, and strategies that address difficult and violent student behavior and improve academic engagement and achievement.
 Students study historical, legal, and varied current perspectives of special education in local, state, national and international contexts.
 Through participation in a national professional organization, research and reflection, students will develop their goals based upon their own philosophy of special education.
 Students will be placed in an educational setting with learners with special education needs for a 10-hour placement.
 This course partially fulfills the global awareness and social responsibility outcome.